-RS: The number five is synchronization of your process and even in primary cells it could be passage three or five as you have to take the cells through a protocol.
-It’s a midpoint because after that the cells if they are primary, start to senesce.
+RS: The number five is the synchronization of your process and even in primary cells it could be passage three or five as you have to take the cells through a protocol.
+It’s a midpoint because after that the cells, if they are primary, start to senesce.

 Could organoids speed up and reduce the cost of drug development?
 If so, how can they do this?

 RS: Animal testing is an expensive process and method, which organoids could help to reduce.
 You can also use organoids to look into drug metabolism.
-Putting these into a process itself if enough to reduce the cost, not entirely but in every process, 25-20% of the cost can be reduced.
+Putting these into a process itself is enough to reduce the cost, not entirely, but in every process, 25-20% of the cost can be reduced.
 Could organoids also be beneficial in precision medicine?

 RO: Yes, organoids are much more representative of the actual patient and therefore any drugs you develop using organoids will have a much higher chance of being successful in the clinic.
 All the failed drugs are really the majority of costs in pharmaceutical development.
 Therefore, by tweaking the success rate you can already gain huge margins.

 DP: In our experience, organoids help to overcome lots of false positives in drug screens.
-When we do side-by-side comparisons of 2D vs. 3D, we see fewer hits in a 3D setting but then these would be considered the true hits.
+When we do side-by-side comparisons of 2D vs. 3D cell cultures, we see fewer hits in a 3D setting but then these would be considered the true hits.